 313 North Main Street

 A 5,000 sq. ft. paved plaza with trees, stepped-seating, and great views of the surrounding cityscape, Winter Garden Plaza was built on the site of the old Winter Garden Theater.
 The theater was a fixture of the downtown entertainment scene for over 75 years.
 But after going dark in the early 1990s, the theater became a blight on Main St. After careful study of renovation options, the decision was made to bring the theater down and replace it with a public plaza.
 Phase One of the plaza project was completed in 2011.
 Today, the plaza features a patio for the Wine Cellar and space for community events.
 In addition, the space allows for passive enjoyment of the surrounding cityscape.
 In 2019, Phase Two of the Winter Garden Plaza project concluded, adding additional landscaping, seating, lighting, and a covered stage area.
-The plaza can be reserved for community events and offers access to electricity. [link to google form for reserving]
+The plaza can be reserved for community events and offers access to electricity.
+Contact us if you’d like to reserve the plaza.
+Also, we sometimes have funds available to offset the costs of hosting public events.

 Downtown’s scenic alleys are a memorable part of the urban landscape.
 The JRC has managed five alleyway renovations, including installation of 63 pieces of student art at Potters gALLErY.
 Through partnership with the City of Jamestown Department of Public Works, Jamestown High School, JCC, Tom Mason, Vacanti’s Extreme Signs, Volt Vision, and the Gebbie Foundation, the JRC has turned Potters Alley into a gallery for superb art by local students.